alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/real-time/_index.md

 {"action": "auth", "key": "{APCA-API-KEY-ID}", "secret": "{APCA-API-SECRET-KEY}"}
 ```

-Please not that each account can have up to one concurrent websocket connection.
+Please note that each account can have up to one concurrent websocket connection.
 Subsequent attempts to connect are rejected.

 If you provided correct credentials you will receive another `success` message:
 ```